RickGelhausen/RiboReport/data/README.md

 - [subset]_labels_neg.gff: negatively labeled genes that overlap with a given subset
 - [subset]_masspec_pos.gff: genes detected via massspec, that overlap with a given subset
 - [subset]_masspec_neg.gff: genes not detected via massspec, that overlap with a given subset
-- predicitons.gff: all predictions made by the different tools
+- predicitons.gtf: all predictions made by the different tools
-- [organism]_list_of_operons.gtf: a list of operons for a given organism
+- [organism]_list_of_operons.gff: a list of operons for a given organism